 - 1. Respect oneself, others, and the environment. - 2.
 Cooperate with all members of the SHS community. - 3.
-Observe respectful quiet in the corridors while classes are in session. - 4.
+Observe respectful guiet in the corridors while classes are in session. - 4.
 Extend a friendly greeting for all staff and visitors. - 5.
 Hold the door for people behind you. - 6.
-Walk in orderly, quiet lines upon entering the school, during recess and lunch times, for the duration of fire drills, on approaching church, and at dismissal.
-Pushing and shoving are dangerous and are prohibited. - 7.
+Walk in orderly, quiet lines upon entering the school, during recess and lunch times, for the duration of fire drills, to/from church and at dismissal. - 7.
 Maintain respectful, silent, and prayerful demeanor in church. - 8.
 Observe table manners during lunch and dispose of trash. - 9.
 Exhibit courtesy and sportsmanship on the playground. - 10.
 Show consideration for new students, younger students, and students who might need special encouragement to participate in activities. - 11.
 Preserve a wholesome, clean learning environment by not chewing gum, littering, or engaging in activities that could damage school property. - 12.
 Avoid behavior that excludes others, is hurtful, or disregards the feelings of others. - 13.
 Avoid behavior that is dangerous to oneself or others, such as running in the building. - 14.
 Avoid behavior that is disruptive in class that interrupts the teacher, that distracts the students, or that compromises learning.